Noah Falstein: Early life

 Falstein was born and raised in Chicago, the youngest of three children to Wilbert Falstein, an advertising executive, and Kay Falstein, a nursery school teacher.
 He was designing toys at an early age, like taking wind-up toy cars and adding cardboard "skins" to them to turn them into boats or spaceships.
 He also loved to draw up blueprints of imaginative science fiction vehicles and spaceships, and found himself enjoying and designing his own boardgames, then iterating on his designs to make them more and more fun.
 He had his first exposure to computers at Rogers Elementary School in 1970, learning Fortran that was input on punch cards.
 Later, while at Mather High School there was some limited access to computers, but when he was 15 he was prompted by exposure to the early game by Nolan Bushnell, Computer Space, to seek out PLATO terminals at a nearby community college.
 He graduated high school in 1975, then attending Hampshire College, where he began programming his own games.
-At first they were text-only teletype games, and then he created a much larger senior product in APL: Koronis Strike: A Simulation of Mining and Combat in the Asteroid Belt, which featured realistic orbital mechanics and ran on the school's first video terminal.
+At first they were text-only teletype games, and then he created a much larger senior product in APL: Koronis Strike: A Simulation of Mining and Combat in the Asteroid Belt, which featured realistic orbital mechanics and ran on the school's first video terminal via a dialup connection to the University of Massachusetts Amherst CDC 6600 time-share system.
 In the game, the player fired at asteroids to learn their composition.
 He also intended to put in adversaries and combat, but ran out of time before he graduated.
 He did continue to use the name in one of his later projects though, when he designed Koronis Rift for LucasFilm Games.